hamza-cskn/block-sqlite/README.md

 ```

 ## BlokSQLiteAPI
 Makes your databases efficient.
-Allows you to manage your sqlite databases without hard code.
+Allows you to manage your sqlite databases without hard coding.

 ## How to connect database
 1. Create SQLHandler class of your plugin.